-Four mechanized infantry battalions, one framework mechanized infantry regiment enforced with one infantry company and one mechanized company, one reconnaissance company and one reconnaissance platoon have been declared by the participating nations.
+Four mechanized infantry battalions, one infantry company and one mechanized company, one reconnaissance company and one reconnaissance platoon have been declared by the participating nations.

 One self-propelled howitzer battery, one engineer platoon, and two tactical air control parties form the combat support units while a multinational combat service support battalion (Composed of Bn HQ, multinational HQ Company, multinational Transportation Company, Supply Platoon, Medical Platoon, two EOD Teams and National Support Elements), is established to form a combat support service unit.
 The Host Nation (currently Nation 3) provides the Signal Company and HQ Company.

 One Military Police Company, one CIMIC Platoon, one ISTAR platoon, six HUMINT Teams and three Counter Intelligence Teams have been added to the structure by the 5TH Additional Protocol.
 These units will be allocated for mission during the Force Generation Conference